Sangdo-Han/Sangdo-Han.github.io/docs/research/computer-vision/computer-vision.md

 However, there are still unsolved questions, efficiency, reliability, robustness, linkage to other modalities, temporal evolution of scene in computer vision and understanding the gap between computer vision and human visionary behavior.

-As I startd my AI career with computer vision, I will cautiously post the contents and fix the contents regularily.